Email Marketer’s Guide: What You Need to Know about Outlook

 When you click the “My friend’s been hacked” option, you will receive a pop-up message saying “You’re helping us fight junk by telling us about messages that are bad.
 We may share this email with other companies so they can help stop unwanted messages.
 Thank you.” and the email will go to the Junk Email folder.
 The email address would most likely be tagged as a compromised account.

 To save the most important messages, you can use the Archive option in your Outlook.com’s interface.
 This option allows moving a message to the Archive folder leaving the free space in the main Inbox.

 To keep your Outlook.com’s Inbox clean, you can also use the Sweep feature to set the rules for email messages.

 In addition to above features, Outlook.com provides a user with a lot more options to deal with incoming messages: safe mailing lists, safe senders list, filters and reporting, Inbox rules, reply settings, forwarding settings etc.

-The protect their users against spam, scam and malware, Outlook.com uses such filters as Exchange Online Protection, SmartScreen and Sender Reputation Data.
+The protect its users against spam, scam, and malware, Outlook.com uses such filters as Exchange Online Protection, SmartScreen, and Sender Reputation Data.

 Exchange Online Protection

 Exchange Online Protection (EOP) is a cloud-based email filtering service.
 At the beginning, an incoming message passes through connection filtering, which checks the sender’s reputation and inspects the message for malware.
 The majority of spam is stopped and deleted by EOP at this point.